CodeAndCake/codeandcake.github.io/README.md

 ### Cross Platform Tasting

-When the food is ready, invite your different platforms and see their feedback with this  [tasting tool!](http://www.browsersync.io/)
+When the food is ready, invite your different platforms and see their feedback with this [tasting tool](http://www.browsersync.io/)!

-`npm install grunt-browser-sync`
 `grunt tasting`

 <!--